Early Years Census 2026

 Each funded provider must submit a return via the Provider Portal.

-You only need to complete one Census form per funded setting, even if you are claiming for more than one age group (2 or 3&4 years).
+You only need to complete one Census return per funded setting, even if you are claiming for more than one age group.

 Family Information Service already hold your Ofsted registration details and therefore will not ask for this data again on your Census return

-Further staff and child data required will be submitted by you on the Provider Portal via the Forms section.
+Further staff and child data required will be submitted by you on the Provider Portal via the My Details section.

 Solihull Council will upload your completed data to the Department for Education.